affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 All containers should now be up, and you can go to http://localhost:3000 in your browser.

+To access the hasura console you can go to http://localhost:8080/console

+note: please substitute localhost for the IP address of your VM if you are using one.

 You will likely find that react-admin cannot access Hasura.
 This is because we need to enable the authentication.

 From the ra-data-hasura-graphql readme.md file it says: